UnofficialCrusaderPatch/UnofficialCrusaderPatch-wiki/pages/ucp2/UCP2.md

+**Note:** Pages taken from the original wiki for the UCP2.
+Infos may partially still apply to UCP3, but are legacy.

 Welcome to the UnofficialCrusaderPatch wiki!

 Skim through here to get information about the patcher, how to modify AI itself and how to contribute to the codebase.